LMS Royal Scot Class 6100 Royal Scot: Preservation

 46100 was bought by Billy Butlin of Butlins holiday camps after withdrawal and after cosmetic restoration into LMS crimson lake at Crewe Works, although this was the original livery received, the locomotive did not carry it after being rebuilt (only one rebuilt Royal Scot ever carried LMS crimson lake livery and that was 6170 British Legion).
 It was then towed from Crewe Works to Nottingham by Black 5 No. 45038 and then from Nottingham to Boston by B1 No. 61177 on 12 June 1963.

-After spending a few days at Boston shed it was taken to Skegness by an Ivatt 4MT.
-Then it languished in the goods yard for 3 weeks before being taken by a Pickford's low loader for the short road trip to Ingoldmells.
+After spending a few days at Boston shed it was taken to Skegness by an Ivatt 4MT Class.
+Then it was in the goods yard for three weeks before being taken by a Pickford's low loader by road to Ingoldmells.

 Royal Scot arrived at Butlins on 18 July 1963 piped in by pipers from the 1st Battalion, The Royal Scots.
 This made 6100 one of two preserved rebuilt Royal Scots, the other being 6115 Scots Guardsman.
 It was set on a plinth at Skegness and was to remain there till the 1970s.
-On 16 March 1971 6100 departed from Skegness for the Bressingham Steam Museum and was returned to steam in 1972.
+On 16 March 1971, 6100 departed from Skegness for the Bressingham Steam Museum and was returned to steam in 1972.
 It ran until 1978 when it once more became a static exhibit, it was eventually sold from Butlins to Bressingham in May 1989.

-After sale to the Royal Scot Locomotive and General Trust (RSL&GT) in April 2009, chaired by enthusiast Jeremy Hosking, it was moved by road to Pete Waterman's LNWR Heritage workshops in Crewe.
+After sale to the Royal Scot Locomotive and General Trust (RSL&GT) in April 2009, it was moved by road to Pete Waterman's LNWR Heritage workshops in Crewe.

 On 20 March 2009, Royal Scot caught fire en route to a steam gala at the West Somerset Railway.
 The locomotive was being transported along the M5 Motorway when a fire started on the lorry under the loco's leading wheels.
 The engine was later withdrawn from service due to a number of mechanical problems after completion from its previous restoration and it was decided to give the engine a complete overhaul to mainline standards.

-She performed her light and loaded test runs on Tue 22 & Wed 23 December 2015 and worked her debut railtour on Sat 6 February 2016.
+It performed its light and loaded test runs on Tuesday 22 & Wednesday 23 December 2015 and worked its debut railtour on Saturday 6 February 2016.

-Media

-6100 is featured as a computer-controlled locomotive in Microsoft Train Simulator, which the players have no control over; however, this locomotive can be modded to be drivable.
+Royal Scot is currently stored at the One:One Collection in Margate.